fergald/furusato/README.md

 # Setup

-*WARNING* You really shouldn't paste random JS from untrusted sites into your JS console, so don't follow these instructions unless you trust me or you can read the JS and see that it's harmless.
+*WARNING* Never paste random JS from untrusted sites into your JS console.
+I repeat,
+*DO NOT FOLLOW THESE INSTRUCTIONS IF YOU DO NOT UNDERSTAND THE DANGERS*.

+If you do decide to do this,
+don't blame me if you lose all your work.
+This code worked for me
+it may not work for you.
+It might do something much worse for you!

-When you get the form open in your browser
-(I'm assuming chrome),
-hit CTRL-i to open the debug tools.
+When you get the furusato form open in your browser (I'm assuming chrome), hit CTRL-i to open the debug tools.
 Copy the JS from [here](https://raw.githubusercontent.com/fergald/furusato/master/furusato.js)